cyramic/test_api/docs/NEXT_STEPS.md

 continous manner.
 This could easily be done in something like Heroku, but could also be done using IaC to set up an environment on other cloud providers.

+## Linking data together
+I didn't spend much time setting up foreign relationships between the tables and the complexity that would exist there.
+Not only that, but I'm sure there are more complexitites as the data is parsed.
+For instance, a patient could have a single id across different data sets, but may have different recorded names.
+This may need to be handled separately in a "patient name" database table or similar.
+As such, there is a lot about the nuance of the FHIR data sets that I potentially don't know that would need to be considered that is not noted in the prototype as it stands.
+Not only that, but there are other issues that would need to be considered:

+* How to handle updates to the data (how to determine most recent record)
+* How to handle matching between different data sets.
+Could the same person have different IDs?
+* Can the same person have different recorded names in different records being sent?
+* How much validation do we need to do before saving the data?
+For instance, if a patient has new information come in, but their DOB is different, is this an update or a typo?
+At what point do we reject, and when do we bring into the system?

+There are many more considerations that I'd want to investigate further that I'm sure would come with greater familiarity with FHIR datasets.